-Estimating Emissions from Agriculture5
+Estimating Emissions from Agriculture: Livestock

-Livestock

-Emissions from agricultural livestock (sheep, cattle, horses, pigs, poultry, deer and goats) are calculated using the methodology outlined in the NIR (Duffy, 2017) and described in IPCC (2006).
-Emissions factors and animal stock inventories, as reported in the CRF tables (UNFCCC, 2003:13) of the NIR (Duffy et al., 2017) and in line with the CSO livestock survey (CSO, 2017), are used to calculate aggregate livestock (sectoral) emission factors per million euro of output.
+Emissions from agricultural livestock sheep, cattle, horses, pigs, poultry, deer and goats) are calculated using the methodology as outlined in the Irish National Inventory Report (Duffy, 2017) and described in IPCC (2006).
+Emissions factors and animal stock inventories, as reported in the common reporting format (CRF) tables (UNFCCC, 2003:13) of the NIR (Duffy et al., 2017) and in line with the CSO livestock survey (CSO, 2017), are used to calculate aggregate livestock (sectoral) emission factors per million euro of output.
 Emissions factors are applied to the outputs from IO sectoral tables to describe associated emissions flows.
-In this case, all emissions associated with animal activities are calculated for 2010, such that the sum of emissions for the livestock sectors matches the figures reported in the CRF tables accompanying the NIR.
+In this case, all emissions associated with animal activities are calculated for 2010, such that the sum of emissions for the livestock sectors match the figures reported in the CRF tables accompanying the NIR.

-There are a number of environmental impacts that can be accounted for in the LCA including air pollution, water pollution, waste, consumption of resources, etc. In this analysis, only air pollution impacts with Global Warming Potential (GWP) e.g. Carbon dioxide (CO_2), Nitrous oxide (N_2O) and Methane (CH_4) emissions are considered.
+There are a number of environmental impacts that can be accounted for in the LCA that include air pollution, water pollution, waste, consumption of resources, etc. In this analysis only air pollution impacts with Global Warming Potential (GWP) e.g. Carbon dioxide (CO_2), Nitrous oxide (N_2O) and Methane (CH_4) emissions were included.
 The details of the calculation methodology and data requirements are presented in Appendix 1 of the BIO Annex.